So this is what death feels like.

 He blinked.
 “A man who needs help.”

 A man.
-Maya wasn’t sure she believed that.
-“For a human, you seem awful relaxed to be talking with me.”
+Maya wasn’t sure she believed that story.
+“For a human, you seem awful relaxed to be here, talking with me.”

-Now he shrugged.
+He shrugged.
 “So you’re a vampire.
+Big deal.
 I’ve met your kind before.”

 She expected him to back away.
 To flinch in revulsion.
 Something.
-But the guy didn’t so much as bat an eyelash.
+But Adam didn’t so much as bat an eyelash.

-Her fingers were over his pulse now.
+Her fingers were over his pulse.
 She could feel the blood drumming beneath her touch.

-Her fingertips stroked his skin and her canines began to stretch and sharpen.
+Her fingertips stroked his skin, and her canines began to stretch and sharpen.
 Just a bite.
 After all, he’d been the one to come looking for her.
-Just a quick bite, and she’d send him on his way.
+Just a quick bite, and she’d send him on his merry way.

 Maya rose onto her toes.
 Her breath blew over his skin.
 Her heart began to drum faster as anticipation filled her.
 She could almost taste him.

 Her lips pressed against his throat.
 Kissed the flesh.
-Her tongue snaked out, licked a light trail over his pounding pulse.
+Her tongue snaked out and licked a light trail over his pounding pulse.

 It was always so easy to make the prey want the bite.
 She’d discovered after her change that it wasn’t necessary to force humans to submit to her.
-She could usually seduce men into offering their throats to her.
+Why use any force when she could usually seduce men into offering their throats to her?

-At first, she was just a woman to them.
+At first, she was just a woman to her prey.
 She looked human.
 Her body seemed human.
 She breathed.
 Her heart beat.
 Her blood pumped through her.
-The prey didn’t realize until too late that she wasn’t human.
+Her prey didn’t realize until too late what she really was.

-But by that point, her teeth were already in their throats, and for the men she’d tasted, well, they’d found it to be a highly pleasurable experience.
+But by that point, her teeth were already in their throats, and for the men she’d tasted—they’d seemed to find her bite to be a highly pleasurable experience.

 She made it a habit not to hurt humans unless she had to do so.

 Maya lightly scraped the edge of her teeth over Adam’s throat.
-His pulse raced faster now, pounding harder beneath her mouth.
+His pulse raced faster, pounding harder beneath her mouth.